kamailio/kamailio-docs/kamailio-kemi-framework/docs/modules/kx/kx.header.md

-Functions exported by `kemix` module.
+Functions exported by `kemix` module and available in KEMI language under `KSR.kx`.
 They aim to provide a convenient way to retrieve string or integer values for most commonly used variables or runtime environment attributes.